sapphiredev/utilities/packages/bitfield/README.md

 const DetailedPermissionsBitField = new BitField(DetailedPermissionsFlags);
 ```

-> **Note**: An exception will be thrown in the constructor if a non-object, null, empty object, or objects with types that aren't all numbers or all bigints.
+> **Note**: An exception will be thrown in the constructor if a non-object, null, empty object, or objects with values that aren't all numbers or all bigints.

 ### Resolving